fizzle77/JAFDTC/doc/Airframe_A10C.md

 ## TGP

-In addition to being on the default right MFD button, the TGP must be fully timed out when its settings are loaded from JAFDTC, or it will be skipped.
+In addition to being on the default button on the right-side MFD, the TGP must be fully timed out when its settings are loaded from JAFDTC or it will be skipped.

 ![](images/Hawg_Sys_TGP.png)